 Walking along the towpath a few years ago I noticed a group of volunteers from Thames 21 hard at work cleaning graffiti from the adjacent walls as the whole area was pleasantly developed as the Hanover School Towpath Garden.
 The ‘greening’ of the canal towpath has really come on in the past couple of years and contributions have been made by a number of groups and organisations.

-A short distance beyond the City Road basin is Wharf Road bridge and a pub, the Narrow Boat, that stands almost opposite Wenlock basin.
-A couple of years ago review of a new, shared ownership housing development overlooking the basin mentioned the fact that a downside was a lack of ‘immediate green space’ and that Victoria Park is the nearest substantial open space, even though it is two and a half miles away.
+It is a long time since Wenlock Basin handled industrial traffic but a few years ago a review of a new, shared ownership housing development overlooking the basin mentioned the fact that one downside was a lack of ‘immediate green space’ and that Victoria Park is the nearest substantial open space, even though it is two and a half miles away.
 The most direct route is, of course, along the towpath.
 Other attractions to the east are the Saturday Broadway Market and, on Sunday, both the Columbia Road flower market and the Victoria Park food market.
-In September 2021, when visiting the Angel Canal festival, I happened to see the Duffy (6), a boat which brings its own green space wherever it moors!
+In September 2021, when visiting the Angel Canal festival, I happened to see the Duffy (6), a boat which brought its own green space wherever it moored!

-At this point look out for what you might take, at first glance, to be a standard blue plaque (7) above another strip of towpath ‘greening’.
+At this point look out for what you might take, at first glance, to be a standard blue plaque above a strip of towpath ‘greening’.
 The plaque is not standard, but a reminder that individuals, as well as organisations, have had an important role to play in maintaining the fabric of buildings in riparian areas and in keeping the towpath safe.

 Kings Cross to Bethnal Green